eoinkelly/notes/clojure/clojure.md

 * Keywords
     * symbols that refer to themselves e.g. `:foo`
     * ruby calls symbol what clojure calls keyword
+    * are "self evaluating" i.e. they evaluate to themselves
 * Number
+    * are "self evaluating" i.e. they evaluate to themselves
+    * will expand storage required for the number automatically
+    * uses Java number types underneath the hood
+    * radix notation up to base 38 e.g.
+        * `2r001101101` binary
+        * `16r0A456F` hex
+        * `0x0A456F` hex
+        * `0177` octal (WARNING: easy to fuck this up)
+    * has a rational number type`22/3` (is automatically simplified where possible)
 * Boolean
     * `true`, `false`, `nil`
 * String
+    * are "self evaluating" i.e. they evaluate to themselves
 * Character
     * denoted by `/a`
 * Regular expressions